-The following is a summary of the Authority's revenues, expenses and net position at year end for each of the fiscal years from 2012 through 2017.
+The following is a summary of the Authority's revenues, expenses and net position at year end for each of the fiscal years from 2012 through 2017 and at December 31, 2016 and 2017.
+With respect to December 31, 2016 and 2017, and the six month periods then ended, the summary includes normal accruals and estimates, necessary under generally accepted accounting principles for a fair presentation of combined revenues, expenses and changes in net position of the Authority.
+Operations for the six month period ended December 31, 2017 are not necessarily indicative of operations for the fiscal year ending June 30, 2018.
 Pursuant to accounting regulations, beginning with fiscal year 2013 the Authority's financial statements use the term net position where the term net assets was used previously.
 The net position of certain funds is restricted and is subject to varying valuation methodologies pursuant to contracts with bond owners.
 The totaling of the accounts does not indicate that the combined net position is available for the payment of principal of or interest on the Commonwealth Mortgage Bonds, Homeownership Mortgage Bonds or Rental Housing Bonds, for the payment of the Authority's operating expenses or for any other purpose.
 The summary should be read in conjunction with the financial statements and notes appearing in Appendix A. The amounts in the summary for each year ended June 30 are derived from the audited financial statements for each such year.